mechanisms/mech-lang/docs/str_to-ideas.md

 ## Language Specific

-Calling the associated method in any given language.
+We could also use language specific native calls to implement the same str_to feature by calling the associated method in any given language.

 ```c
 // http://www.cplusplus.com/reference/string/stoi/